 As such, you’re better off staying somewhere outside of Ubud centre, ideally somewhere with idyllic views of rice fields.
 While I stayed right in the heart of Ubud Bali on my first trip, the second time I ended up staying a good couple of miles away, and I even ended up extending our stay in Ubud (and Bali) by a month.
 One of the best things you can do in Bali is relax by your own pool with the most stunning views of the rice fields or jungles.

-In Ubud there’s loads of accommodation options from budget homestays to luxury resorts.
+In Ubud there’s tons of accommodation options from budget homestays to luxury resorts.
 You can find plenty of superb choices on Booking.com.

-If you’re happy to stay in the center of town (and it’s well-worth considering homestays as it benefits the locals), here are some of my best recommendations – they are very affordable and have rave reviews (plus they include excellent breakfast and free cancellation):
+If you’re happy to stay in the center of town (and it’s well worth considering homestays as it benefits the locals), here are some of my best recommendations – they are very affordable and have rave reviews (plus they include excellent breakfast and free cancelation):

 If you’re looking to stay in a villa with a pool, or a deluxe private room in a more scenic, quieter spot further out of town, I highly recommend these: